sebavarghese/DT-based-IDS-framework/DigitalTwin-SIEM-integration/README.md

     ```
     Enter the Hostname or IP Address where your elasticsearch will be deployed:10.0.2.15
     ```
-4. The script is trying to import the Dsiem dashboard to Kibana.
+    At this step, the script is trying to import the Dsiem dashboard to Kibana.
 This may take a few minutes.
 Until Kibana is up and running, error messages are shown.
 This is       normal.
 Example error message:
     ```
     curl: (22) The requested URL returned error: 503 Service Unavailable
     cannot connect to localhost:5601, will retry in 5 sec ..
     ```
-5. Once the project is ready, access kibana and ids in browser.
+5. Once the project is ready, access kibana and IDS in browser.
-    Kibana port 5601 , ids (url comes on console) port 8888
+    Kibana port 5601 , IDS (url comes on console) port 8888

 The Project is up and running.
 If you want to start it a second time you simply have to navigate to deployments/docker and run `docker-compose up`.